Herbert Wachtell: Boards and awards

 Wachtell is a recipient of the Chambers Lifetime Achievement Award in Litigation in 2006.
 He and his wife are active in a variety of the philanthropic and cultural areas.
 He is a former co-chair of the board of the Lawyers' Committee for Civil Rights Under Law, former chairman of the board of Phoenix House Foundation and member of the boards of NYU School of Law and the former New York City Opera.

 Personal life

-Wachtell is discussed in Malcolm Gladwell’s book Outliers.
+Wachtell is discussed in Canadian author Malcolm Gladwell’s book Outliers.
 He is married to Svetlana Stone Wachtell and has five children from previous marriages, as well as nine grandchildren.
 His daughter Diane Wachtell is the executive director of The New Press, which she co-founded in 1992 with Andre Schiffrin.